plone/training/theming/theme-package.rst

 Preparing the template
 ++++++++++++++++++++++

-To make the given template more useful, we customize it a little bit.
+To make the given ``index.html`` more useful, we customize it a little bit.
 Right before the second box which contains:

 .. code-block:: html